 A lot of these points may seem like common sense, but the Veterinarian offices are seeing dogs coming in constantly due to heat stroke and blistered paws.
 Please be sensible when walking your pet and stay smart, hydrated and cool this summer with the hot weather!

-Well Groomed Mobile is based in Southern Ontario.
+Well Groomed Mobile is based in Northern Ontario.
 Specializing in providing high quality pet grooming services for dogs and cats with a stress free at home grooming experience.